QE-Playground/GmailnatorAPIs/README.md

 # VincentAutoGmailnator
-API calls for gmailnator using okHttp3 and junit.
+API calls for gmailnator using okHttp3 and testng.

 How to run gmailnator REST calls: